 Roasted Tomatilla Salsa – If you’re looking for a way to use up some of your garden veggies, this is the best option!
 Everything gets roasted in the oven and then blended together for a super flavorful salsa verde.

-Taco Casserole – if you’re getting tired of traditional tacos, you might like my taco lasagna!
+Taco Casserole – Getting tired of traditional tacos?
+You might like my taco lasagna!

 Slow Cooker Chicken Tacos – one of our favorite recipes around here!